alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

     ((join shipments) suppliers))
 ```

-What does this suggest?
-Let take a shortened expression using the following shortcuts:
+What does it suggest?
+Let take a shortened expression thanks to the following definitions:

 ```
 attrList = [:sid, :pid, :name, :qty]